-The Amorcyte Merger Agreement provides that all of the shares of Amorcyte common stock ("Amorcyte Common Stock") and Amorcyte Series A Preferred Stock ("Amorcyte Series A Preferred Stock"), all options and warrants to acquire equity of Amorcyte, and all debt obligations issued by Amorcyte that are convertible into Amorcyte Series A Preferred Stock (to the extent not already converted, being treated as if it were actually converted), in each case, issued and outstanding immediately prior to the effective time of the Amorcyte Merger (the "Effective Time"), will be converted by virtue of the Amorcyte Merger into the right to receive, in the aggregate, (i) 6,821,283 shares of our common stock, par value \$0.001 per share, subject to downward adjustment under certain circumstances (the "Base Stock Consideration"); (ii) up to an additional 4,092,768 shares of our common stock (the "Contingent Shares", and together with the Base Stock Consideration, the "Stock Consideration"), which Contingent Shares will only be issued if certain specified business milestones are accomplished; (iii) seven year warrants to purchase an aggregate of 1,881,008 shares of our common stock at an exercise price of \$1.466 per share (the terms of such warrants to provide that the transfer of any shares of our common stock issued upon exercise thereof will be restricted until one year after the closing date of the Amorcyte Merger); and (iv) earn out payments equal to 10% of the net sales of Amorcyte's lead product candidate AMR-001 (in the event of and following the date of first commercial sale of AMR-001), provided that in the event NeoStem sublicenses AMR-001, the applicable earn out payment will be equal to 30% of any sublicensing fees, and provided further that NeoStem will be entitled to recover direct out-of-pocket clinical development costs not previously paid or reimbursed and any costs, expenses, liabilities and settlement amounts arising out of claims of patent infringement or otherwise challenging Amorcyte's right to use intellectual property, by reducing any earn out payments due by 50% until such costs have been recouped in full.
-The Contingent Shares will be issued only if the following business milestones are achieved, as follows:
+The Amorcyte Merger Agreement provides that all of the shares of Amorcyte common stock ("Amorcyte Common Stock") and Amorcyte Series A Preferred Stock ("Amorcyte Series A Preferred Stock"), all options and warrants to acquire equity of Amorcyte, and all debt obligations issued by Amorcyte that are convertible into Amorcyte Series A Preferred Stock (to the extent not already converted, being treated as if it were actually converted), in each case, issued and outstanding immediately prior to the effective time of the Amorcyte Merger (the "Effective Time"), will be converted by virtue of the Amorcyte Merger into the right to receive, in the aggregate, (i) 6,821,283 shares of our common stock, par value \$0.001 per share, subject to downward adjustment under certain circumstances (the "Base Stock Consideration"); (ii) up to an additional 4,092,768 shares of our common stock (the "Contingent Shares", and together with the Base Stock Consideration, the "Stock Consideration"), which Contingent Shares will only be issued if certain specified business milestones are accomplished; (iii) seven year warrants to purchase an aggregate of 1,881,008 shares of our common stock at an exercise price of \$1.466 per share (the terms of such warrants to provide that the transfer of any shares of our common stock issued upon exercise thereof will be restricted until one year after the closing date of the Amorcyte Merger); and (iv) earn out payments equal to 10% of the net sales of Amorcyte's lead product candidate AMR-001 (in the event of and following the date of first commercial sale of AMR-001), provided that in the event NeoStem sublicenses AMR-001, the applicable earn out payment will be equal to 30% of any sublicensing fees, and provided further that NeoStem will be entitled to recover direct out-of-pocket clinical development costs not previously paid or reimbursed and any costs, expenses, liabilities and settlement amounts arising out of claims of patent infringement or otherwise challenging Amorcyte's right to use intellectual

-• One-third of the Contingent Shares will be issued upon (a) the completion of Phase 2 clinical trial for Amorcyte's product candidate AMR-001 and (b) issuance of a statistically significant analysis demonstrating satisfaction of the primary clinical end points from the Phase 2 clinical trial, which primary clinical endpoints are described in the Phase 2 clinical trial protocol submitted by Amorcyte to the FDA on July 5, 2011, and which may only be changed by a writing consented to by NeoStem and the Amorcyte Representative.

-- One-third of the Contingent Shares will be issued following a Type B End of Phase 2/Pre-Phase 3 meeting with the FDA wherein AMR-001 is acknowledged in writing by the FDA to be ready for Phase 3. - The remaining one-third of the Contingent Shares will be issued upon the first dosing of the first patient in the pivotal Phase 3 clinical study for AMR-001.
+- One-third of the Contingent Shares will be issued upon (a) the completion of Phase 2 clinical trial for Amorcyte's product candidate AMR-001 and (b) issuance of a statistically significant analysis demonstrating satisfaction of the primary clinical end points from the Phase 2 clinical trial, which primary clinical endpoints are described in the Phase 2 clinical trial protocol submitted by Amorcyte to the FDA on July 5, 2011, and which may only be changed by a writing consented to by NeoStem and the Amorcyte Representative. - One-third of the Contingent Shares will be issued following a Type B End of Phase 2/Pre-Phase 3 meeting with the FDA wherein AMR-001 is acknowledged in writing by the FDA to be ready for Phase 3. - The remaining one-third of the Contingent Shares will be issued upon the first dosing of the first patient in the pivotal Phase 3 clinical study for AMR-001.